Black AfricanNS community

 On Friday, January 31, members of the Saint Mary’s University community gathered for the inaugural African Heritage Month Opening Ceremony, centred around this year’s theme: Legacy in Action: Black Brilliance.

-Organised by the Black Student Advising Office and emceed by SMU student Sunan Shah, the opening ceremony saw more than 100 students, faculty, staff and community members in attendance for the event, which blended powerful performances and speeches with vibrant drumming from Sanmi Conga and a soul food meal catered by R&B Kitchen.
+Organised by the Black Student Advising Office and emceed by SMU student Sunal Shah, the opening ceremony saw more than 100 students, faculty, staff and community members in attendance for the event, which blended powerful performances and speeches with vibrant drumming from Sanmi Conga and a soul food meal catered by R&B Kitchen.
 The event was both a joyous celebration and a deep reflection on the histories, perseverance and impact of Black and African Nova Scotians.

 SMU student Zoe Tolliver opened the evening with moving renditions of “O Canada” and “Lift Every Voice,” the Black National Anthem.
 Quiet voices through the crowd lifted alongside her as participants stood in unity, setting the tone for the event.